Naomi

 profile photo

-Before pursuing a PhD, I earned a master's in Symbolic Systems at Stanford University and a bachelor's in Linguistics and Communication at the University of Washington.
+Prior to my PhD, I received a master's in Symbolic Systems at Stanford University and a bachelor's in Linguistics and Communication at the University of Washington.

 Email: